Obstruction

 Reply to Beachboy

-I had no idea the small intestine was long like that.
-I know she has had multiple, I mean many, surgeries, how much involved the actual small intestine I don't know.
+I had no idea the small intestine was that long.
+I know she has had multiple, I mean many, surgeries; how much involved the actual small intestine, I don't know.
 Thank you.

 lmb

 Thank you for your reply.
 Is the medicine Motegrity?
-I only ask because I have Gastroparesis, but it is not nearly as severe as most.
-I'm on Motegrity because my GI says it not only helps with bowel motilty but helps speed up motility of food in the stomach.
+I only ask because I have gastroparesis, but it is not nearly as severe as most.
+I'm on Motegrity because my GI says it not only helps with bowel motility but also speeds up the motility of food in the stomach.
 If it's not that, please share.
 Thank you.

 She also has the internal pacemaker or stimulator.

-I asked her if she has any idea what may have happened to cause this iissue and she cannot understand why.
+I asked her if she has any idea what may have happened to cause this issue and she cannot understand why.

-She did tell me tonight that they may not want to do surgery because of a chance of damaging the small intestine?
-Am i correct that you cannot live without your small intestine?
-She has mentioned something about the low function or her small intestine and if it gets much worse.
-It won't function enough.
+She did tell me tonight that they may not want to do surgery because of a chance of damaging the small intestine.
+Am I correct that you cannot live without your small intestine?
+She has mentioned something about the low function of her small intestine and if it gets much worse, it won't function enough.
 Hospice?

 Does it sound like I've understood what she's saying?